material-components/material-components-web/packages/mdc-textfield/README.md

 `MDCRipple` instance.
 Set to the `MDCRipple` instance for the root element that `MDCTextField` initializes when given an `mdc-text-field--box` root element.
 Otherwise, the field is set to `null`.

+##### MDCTextField.layout()

+Recomputes the outline SVG path for the outline element, and recomputes all dimensions and positions for the ripple element.

 ### Using the foundation class

 Because MDC Text Field is a feature-rich and relatively complex component, its adapter is a bit more